Zerobeings/learn/README.md

     <img width="80%" src="images/TVminting.gif">
 </p>

 10. Once you have minted the NFT go to Market gm ☕️.
-If you don’t have a tiny dinos, FreshFrogsNFT or Zero Beings, log in as a guest and go to the “My listings page” to view your portfolio.
+If you don’t have a tiny dinos or Zero Beings, log in as a guest and go to the “My listings page” to view your portfolio.
 You will now see your ERC1155 television NFT.

 <p align="center" width="100%">
     <img width="80%" src="images/tvNFTcollection.gif">